meta-flutter/meta-influx/README.md

 Patches
 =======

-Please submit any patches against the meta-cx1-influx layer to the xxxx mailing list (xxxx@zzzz.org) and cc: the maintainer:
+Please submit any patches against the meta-influx layer to the xxxx mailing list (xxxx@zzzz.org) and cc: the maintainer:

 Maintainer: XXX YYYYYY <xxx.yyyyyy@zzzzz.com>